 Germany as a nation was not thought off until the season of Julius Caesar.
-It was the main piece of Europe that the Roman Emperor had been not able win.
+It was the main piece of Europe that the Roman Emperor had been not able to win.
 Caesar called it Germania.
 He lost the Battle of the Teutoburg timberland in AD 9 and consequently Germania was never part of the Roman Empire.

-After the fall of the Roman Empire, Germany went under the administer of the Franks.
+After the fall of the Roman Empire, Germany went under the administration of the Franks.
 In the end, in 962 AD, Otto I turned into the King of the nation which denoted the start of the Holy Roman Empire.

 In 1648, after the finish of the Thirty Years War, the Holy Roman Empire finished and Germany was part into various nations like Prussia, Bavaria and Saxony because of the division of the Christians into Protestants and Catholic gatherings because of the effective Protestant Reformation drove Martin Luther.

 After the French unrest and the Napoleonic wars, feudalism fell away in Germany however it was not until the point that 1871 that Germany accomplished unification under the authority of Prussian Chancellor Otto von Bismarck.